Shutter (photography): Simple leaf shutter

 A simple leaf shutter is a type of camera shutter consisting of a mechanism with one or more pivoting metal leaves which normally does not allow light through the lens onto the film, but which when triggered opens the shutter by moving the leaves to uncover the lens for the required time to make an exposure, then shuts.

 Simple leaf shutters have a single leaf, or two leaves, which pivot so as to allow light through to the lens when triggered.
 If two leaves are used they have curved edges to create a roughly circular aperture.
 They typically have only one shutter speed and are commonly found in basic cameras, including disposable cameras.
 Some have more than one speed.
-Shutters for newer digital cameras are a combination of electronic and mechanical timings.
-Some cameras employ a 100% electronic shutter, created by turning on and off the imaging sensor's signals.
-Digital cameras that can also take video implement this method for their video modes.
-For single-frame photography then either mechanical or mechanical and electronic methods are used.

 Guillotine shutter

 In the simplest version of Guillotine shutter a plate with an aperture slides across the lens opening.
 Simple versions from the 1880s and 1890s were often known as Drop shutters.
 They worked vertically and were usually powered by a rubber band, a spring or just gravity.
 Later they were fitted to run horizontally in hand cameras where they were spring powered with spring tension or pneumatic regulation.